-The data for this study primarily come from the MHS Data Repository (MDR) and consist of both claims and electronic health records for military dependents enrolled in Tricare Prime from 2008-2017.
-For each patient, I observe their assigned clinic and primary care provider, and when either of these change along with demographic details including age and gender.
-I measure health using the Charlson comorbidity index (Quan et al. (2005)), a standardized score based on documented comborbidities within the claims.
+The data for this study primarily come from the Military Health System Data Repository (Defense Health Agency (2007-2017)) and consist of both claims and electronic health records for military dependents enrolled in Tricare from 2008-2017.
+For each patient, I observe their assigned clinic and primary care provider, and the date when either of these change along with demographic details including age and gender.
+I measure health status using the Charlson comorbidity index (Quan et al. (2005)), a standardized score based on documented comborbidities within the medical claims.
 The full sample consists of 1,553,271 individuals with an average enrollment of five years.
 Due to military moves, changes in PCP are somewhat ubiquitous with the average patient changing providers twice during the sample.
-Summary statistics for the full sample are located in Table A1